ImageMagick/Usage-Markdown/canvas/index.md

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
 > If tiling with an image containing transparency, ensure the destination image also has transparency by using "`-alpha set`".
-> If you do not the resulting image will show the tiles 'hidden' transparency color.
+> If you do not, the resulting image will show the tile's 'hidden' transparency color.

 Or draw using some other [Draw Primitive](../draw/#primitives), such as a circle, using the fill pattern.